Finding the Perfect Psychedelic Retreat: A Guide to Choosing the Right Provider

 – Synthesis Retreats – Synthesis was one of the largest and most reknowned psychedelic retreat providers and was considered as one of the trail-blazers in the psychedelic retreat scene.
 They have been offering retreats in the Netherlands (around EUR 6.000 for a 4-day retreat) until they went bankrupt beginning of 2023.
 In short, the company, led by Myles Katz and Martijn Schirp, had a grand vision to open a “psychedelic Hogwarts” in Oregon (USA), but unfortunately got overextended on real estate investments in said location (read the story of the implosion here).
 The retreat operations ceased with the collapse of Synthesis.

-– Evolute Institute – Yours truly 😉 – offers psychedelic retreats especially for professionals and leaders in the business, non-profit and academic world – entrepreneurs, freelancers, organizational leaders and other pioneering minds.
-Science-backed and wisdom tradition informed (especially Taoism and Buddhism), they don’t only have a medical screening but make sure each psilocybin-containing truffle ceremony on-site is also supervised by a medical doctor.
+– Evolute Institute – Yours truly 😉 – offers two psychedelic retreat programs.
+EvoLEAD is especially for professionals and leaders in the business, non-profit and academic world – entrepreneurs, freelancers, organizational leaders and other pioneering minds.
+EvoCORE is for curious minds and everybody looking to catalyze personal and spiritual development.
+Both are science-backed and wisdom tradition informed (especially Taoism and Buddhism), they don’t only have a medical screening but make sure each psilocybin-containing truffle ceremony on-site is also supervised by a medical doctor.
 They are also different from other providers as they weave into their programs a broad range of material: a developmental curriculum based on adult developmental psychology, interpersonal neurobiology, internal family systems work, and more.
 They generally bring in the big picture around the mind/consciousness, the neuroscience of psychedelics, and have a fresh view on leadership and systems dynamics and support the IDG movement (Inner Development Goals).
 Unique part of their offering: it includes four one-on-one-coaching sessions for every participant so they can work in a highly customized way with the participants’ intention and their individual challenges and interests.
 Scholarships are available for the 3-month hybrid program with a 4-day retreat in the Netherlands.

 – Spinoza – a new and stylish player with a unique approach.
 They offer very short “well-being” retreats (1 night only) in an atmospheric yurt, however without any considerable integration time on-site.
 Neither medical supervision nor 1:1 sessions are available.
 A mobile app is used for accompanying participants.
 Given their retreat is only a one-nighter, their price point is very accessible compared to most other providers.